 If winter is the season to warm your heart and soothe your soul, then we really should talk about that other important organ of yours – your stomach, of course.
 Winter is when we allow our taste buds to be the gatekeeper (and beneficiary) of comfort, indulgence and love.
 Cool nights, log fires, snow-dusted forests outside your mountain cabin…it’d be rude to not complement that with perhaps a slow-roasted lamb shoulder, mulled wine, mellow tunes and warm hugs.

-Tasmania’s gourmet fare is proudly fresh and local, and you’re welcome to devour our delectables in private, or come and join us at a communal table at Pumphouse Point or at a buzzing restaurant or café and feel the energy of the season reverberate through the stories and characters you meet.
+Tasmania’s gourmet fare is proudly fresh and local, and you’re welcome to devour our delectables in private, or come and join us at a communal table or at a buzzing restaurant or café and feel the energy of the season reverberate through the stories and characters you meet.

 Just remember, winter in Tasmania isn’t a time to hide from the world; it’s an invitation to find your fire and energise the night, as the locals do.